The Bottom Line

 The PEN E-PL1 is a model that's much smaller than DSLR cameras, yet it offers the flexibility of interchangeable lenses along with a larger image sensor than you'll find in most point and shoot cameras, leading to better images.

-It's a camera that's fun to use, too.
+My Olympus PEN E-PL1 review shows a camera that's fun to use, too.

 - Image quality is outstanding, especially compared to others in its price range